tjungbauer/blog-gitops-project-onboarding/README.md

 #### Argo CD RBAC

 Projects inside Argo CD (not to be confused with Kubernetes Projects) help you to logically group applications together.
-In our example I create an Argo CD project for every Namespace a customer manages.
+In our example I create an Argo CD project for every Namespace a tenant manages.
 This will allow that Mona or Peter can manage the Application via Argo CD.
 Such objects are defined by the **AppProject** object which is documented in the [Argo CD documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/)

 These projects allow to
 - restrict allowed sources (i.e., Git repositories)